source-foundry/dehinter/README.md

 ## About

-`dehinter` is a Python command line application that supports the removal of TrueType instruction sets and associated OpenType table data in font files.
-The tool provides cross-platform support on  macOS, Windows, and Linux systems with a Python v3.5+ interpreter.
+`dehinter` is a Python command line application that removes TrueType instruction sets, global hinting tables, and other associated OpenType table data in font files.
+The tool provides cross-platform support on macOS, Windows, and Linux systems with a Python v3.6+ interpreter.

 ## What it does